Have you filled out an online form recently?

 A Baymard Institute usability study found that if a field is too long or too short, users start to wonder if they have understood the label correctly.
 This applies especially to fields with unusual data or a technical label like CVV (Card Verification Code).

-If you are new to JotForm, you can always refer to JotForm’s form design tutorial while structuring your online form.
-With the help of tutorial videos, you can make the best out of JotForm’s form designer.
+If you are new to Jotform, you can always refer to Jotform’s form design tutorial while structuring your online form.
+With the help of tutorial videos, you can make the best out of Jotform’s form design software.

 Errors and the path to completion in form design